deslona/evemu_personal/README.md

 # Status
 - Character selection and creation is working
 - Character avatar creation is working
-- Walking in station is now possible, yet male characters use female animations.
+- Walking in station is now possible.
 - Items and Ships display in station
 - Undocking and Docking is working (not complete.  bugs almost fixed)
 - Skill Training is working (including pause/resume AND Training History)